Co-Founder and Director

 Director of Intelligent Tutoring Systems

 Passionate innovator and problem solver, Sowmya's research focuses on the application of Artificial Intelligence (AI) and Machine Learning to improve human performance in broad range of domains such as intelligence analysis, tactical decision-making and troubleshooting of systems.
 This includes research on intelligent decision support and training systems.
 She brings over twenty years of experience in designing rich, interactive, personalized learning experiences for K-12 and professional training.
-In her primary role of leading R&D projects as a principal investigator, project manager, and lead designer, Sowmya has led the development technologies the provide personalized, adaptive learning experiences for training and education, and brings together research from machine learning, knowledge representation and reasoning, cognitive psychology and learning sciences.
+In her primary role of leading R&D projects as a principal investigator, project manager, and lead designer, Sowmya has led the development of technologies that provide personalized, adaptive learning experiences for training and education, and brings together research from machine learning, knowledge representation and reasoning, cognitive psychology and learning sciences.
 Sowmya holds a Ph.D. in Computer Science from The University of Texas at Austin.

 Bridge’s group is based in San Mateo and focuses on combining computer vision and machine learning to enhance image processing and image understanding across many different image sensor domains.
 He designed and implemented the DeltaSat prototype processing satellite imagery to provide automated global change detection to human analysts, and also led the development of the SIFTIC and NITRO systems which employ convolutional neural networks and transfer learning techniques to classify maritime targets from Infrared (IR) and Inverse Synthetic Aperture Radar (ISAR) imagery.
 Bridge was also in charge of developing the ISAR imagery featurization component of the Fusion project which fused IR and ISAR imagery for use in the Missile Defense domain.
 Before joining Stottler Henke, he worked alongside BMW creating algorithms to construct 3D models of race tracks using aerial imagery captured by consumer drones.
 Bridge received a BS degree majoring in Symbolic Systems with a concentration in Artificial Intelligence along with a secondary major in Computer Science from Stanford University.